 The first place we stopped at in Santorini after our hotel was Lucky’s Souvlakis.
 The restaurant is not huge but it has a good number of stools for people to sit along the counter or at their tables.
 Most people seemed to get the food to go anyways.

 I got the chicken gyros pita wrap and my husband got the pork souvlaki pita wrap.
-They were sooo yummy, fresh and flavourful!
+They were sooo yummy, fresh, and flavourful!
 To top that off, they only cost 2.60 euros each.
-If you think Greek food is good back home, imagine it more fresh, clean-tasting and 10 times better.
+If you think Greek food is good back home, imagine it is fresher and 10 times better.
 That is how the food is in Greece – amazing!

 The food was so good at Lucky’s Souvlakis, we went back again that night after watching one of the world’s most beautiful sunsets in Oia, Santorini.
 We ordered some beer the second time around and we got a chance to chat with the owner for a bit who was super friendly.
 FYI, he likes Canadian hip-hop because it’s music you can dance to. 😉